-Monitoring is the entire process of gathering runtime data, exposing it, and computing quality of service criteria so that the system administrator can assess performance and be notified of alarms During runtime operation, administrators only need to interact with the Monitoring Console to view performance statistics, create rules to monitor automatically, and acknowledge alarms.
-However, for configuration, troubleshooting and advanced monitoring, it helps to understand the architecture of the Monitoring Framework and how it connects to the Monitoring Console.
+Monitoring is the entire process of gathering runtime data, exposing it, and computing quality of service criteria so that you can assess performance and be notified of alarms.
+During runtime operation, you interact only with the Monitoring Console to view performance statistics, create rules to monitor automatically, and acknowledge alarms.
+However, for configuration, troubleshooting, and advanced monitoring, you should understand the architecture of the Monitoring Framework and how it connects to the Monitoring Console.